JCB44/CH13/README.md

 1. run mysql with the command: "mysql -u root -p" followed by your password.
 2. running: "source schema.sql"
 3. in a new terminal running: "npm run seed"
-4. create a .env file with the fowwling contents:
+4. create a .env file with the following contents:
 `DB_NAME='ecommerce_db'`
 `DB_USER='root'`
 `DB_PW='(password)'`